 The quest continues with a simple chocolate layer cake from Mom

 This cake recipe is one of my Mom’s favourites.
 It’s a really simple chocolate layer cake that stands the test of time, why?
 Because it works.
 It doesn’t use any fancy ingredients, just simple pantry items and … water.
-As usual I added a twist, this time it’s blueberries which take the simple to spectacular!
+As usual, I added a twist, this time I added blueberries which take the simple to spectacular!

 To recap the CAKE QUEST scoring: I’m using a rating scale from 1-10 with the following criteria: